 As mentioned earlier, luxury brands often use this pricing model—for instance, Rolex prices their watches at tens of thousands of dollars.
 While the quality is certainly there, such prices will sound ridiculous to most people.
 Yet, Rolex is one of the most well-known brands in its niche and is still very popular.

 Similarly, luxury car brands also use the premium pricing strategy.
-For example, Bentley cars are priced at hundreds of thousands of dollars because of their quality and because people interpret the theme as status symbols.
-Driving a car like this (just like wearing a Rolex watch) shows that you are wealthy and have a high and stable position in society.
+For example, Bentley cars are priced at hundreds of thousands of dollars because of their quality and because people interpret the theme as a status symbol.
+Driving a car like this (like wearing a Rolex watch) shows you are wealthy and have a high and stable position in society.

 Apple is the most well-known example of premium pricing done right in the tech world.
 The company continues selling its products at very high prices while appealing to the mass market.
 As a result, Apple has the kind of brand loyalty that many other companies aspire to build someday.

 SaaS companies aren’t always successful with the premium pricing strategy, but they can still profit from it when doing it right.
 For example, Salesforce uses a combination of premium and regular pricing by offering plans like “Unlimited” and “Essentials.”
 In addition, an interesting technique Salesforce uses is the availability of free trials for all plans – a way to build brand equity that is often necessary for successful premium pricing.